Rakaneth/tcod-tut-2023/README.md

 # DevLog

+## Week 2

+More plumbing.
+With a little bit of refactoring, there is now a module that stores components and a module that will create entities with all the required components.
+I have decided on using a YAML file (for which I am using the PyYAML library) to store the game data; I find it much easier to quickly edit and read a YAML file than a Python dictionary.
+I've also decided on a smaller screen size with a large 32x32 font.

 ## Week 1

 I've done a bit of plumbing, setting up an `Engine` class to hold the game state and run the game, as well, as a system of `Screen`s that are responsible for handling their own inputs.
 This will come in handy down the road when I implement things like equipment and shop menus.
 I've also added `bootstrap.sh` and `bootstrap.bat` to quickly get the virtual environment and dependencies installed.
 Running the game from a fresh start should be as simple as: